Time Evolution of Uniform Sequential Circuits: Introduction

 \section{Introduction}

 Performing time evolution of quantum states far-from-equilibrium represents a challenging problem for the contemporary study of quantum matter.
-Beyond rare analytically tractable settings~\cite{PhysRevLett.110.257203,de2015relaxation,piroli2019integrable}, exact numerical methods scale with the Hilbert space, whose dimension scales exponentially with the number degrees of freedom.
+Beyond rare analytically tractable settings~\cite{PhysRevLett.110.257203,de2015relaxation,piroli2019integrable}, exact numerical methods scale with the Hilbert space, whose dimension scales exponentially with the number { of} degrees of freedom.
 Approximate methods based on tensor networks have released this constraint with the cost of exponential scaling with bipartite entanglement entropy~\cite{PhysRevLett.69.2863,Schollw_ck_2011}.
 While this offers dramatic advances for area-law entangled ground states~\cite{RevModPhys.93.045003}, the simulation of non-equilibrium states is generically still limited to short time due to the fast entanglement growth~\cite{paeckel2019time}, although in certain cases non-equilibrium phenomena are accessible even at long times using additional approximation~\cite{prosen2009matrix,cui2015variational,rakovszky2022dissipation}.

 Recent developments of programmable quantum computers and simulators allow for large-scale studies of quantum many-body systems~\cite{Bluvstein_2021,daley2022practical}.
-The simulation of non-equilibrium dynamics is one of the tasks where quantum advantage is anticipated in the near-term, as its complexity scales linearly in the system size and time~\cite{wiebe2011simulating,childs2019nearly} on quantum devices.
-In case of a finite system, several algorithms for current Noisy Intermediate Scale Quantum (NISQ) devices were developed to simulate quantum dynamics on a finite system~\cite{li2017efficient,Lin_2021,Barison_2021,https://doi.org/10.48550/arxiv.2204.03454}.
-It was additionally shown that one can simulate the dynamics of a translationally invariant quantum system on quantum devices with a finite number of qubits~\cite{Barratt_2021,dborin2022simulating}.
-Nevertheless, questions remain on improving and understanding the scalability and stability of such algorithm, and on the scaling properties of the ansatz itself~\cite{jobst2022finite}.
+The simulation of non-equilibrium dynamics is one of the tasks where quantum advantage is anticipated in the near term, as its complexity scales linearly in the system size and time~\cite{wiebe2011simulating,childs2019nearly} on quantum devices.
+In case of a finite system, several algorithms for current Noisy Intermediate Scale Quantum (NISQ) devices were developed to simulate quantum dynamics on a finite system~\cite{li2017efficient,Lin_2021,Barison_2021,https://doi.org/10.48550/arxiv.2204.03454,PhysRevResearch.3.033083,https://doi.org/10.48550/arxiv.2205.11427}.

+{ Simulation of dynamics for formally infinite translationally invariant systems facilitates understanding of physics in the thermodynamic limit.
+However, the scaling of complexity for quantum algorithms in this limit is subtler than in the finite system case ~\cite{wiebe2011simulating,childs2019nearly}.
+Recent works have shown that is possible to simulate infinite systems with a finite number of qubits~\cite{Barratt_2021,dborin2022simulating}.
+It is now crucial to address the scalability and stability of quantum algorithms working in the thermodynamic limit.
+In this work, we present a hybrid quantum-classical algorithm for time-evolving translation invariant systems in one dimension and demonstrate both the expressibility and scalability of our algorithm.